1990 South Sudan earthquakes

-In 1990, present day South Sudan was rocked by a series of violent earthquakes.
+Between 20 May and 9 July 1990, present day South Sudan was rocked by a series of violent earthquakes.
 It started with the largest event, and continued with multiple very large aftershocks for the next couple of months.
 The earthquake sequence ruptured over a length of 50 km.
 It contains some of the largest recorded earthquakes anywhere in Africa.

 Tectonic setting

 The East African Rift System (EARS) is a system of rifts and associated rift lakes within the eastern portion of the African continent.
 It accommodates the internal breakup of Africa.
 It is a boundary between the Somali and African plate.
 The Victoria and Rovuma microplates help accommodate additional more local stresses.
 The eastern portion of the rift runs from the Afar rift to Tanzania, while the western portion runs from Lake Albert (Africa) in Uganda all the way down to Mozambique.

 The Aswa Rift Zone (ARZ) is an important geologic structure in the area near the earthquakes.
 The ARZ may act as a broad zone of faulting that links together the eastern and western portions of the EARS.
 The mainshock occurred along a fault where the ARZ and EARS meet.